timjquigg/todo-list/README.md

 1. Install all dependencies with `npm install`.
 2. Create a copy of .env.sample and save as .env.local
 3. Run postgres server and create a new database for project.
 Update database connection details in .env.local
+4. run `npm run reset` to reset the database tables & seed with sample data.

 ## Running Development Server